elimiz04/SocialMediaApplication1-API/README.md

 2. Set up a PHP and MySQL environment on your web server.
 3. Import the database schema (`database_schema.sql`) into MySQL.
 4. Update the database connection settings in `connection.php`.
+5. Use Postman to test each API endpoint.
-5. Visit the application in your browser and sign up or log in.
+6. Visit the application in your browser and sign up or log in.
-6. Explore the features and start connecting with others!
+7. Explore the features and start connecting with others!

 ## Credits
 This project was developed by Elisea Mizzi.